 My girlfriend typically opts for the double wrap around her neck and head creating a kind of nap cave that blocks out most light and sound.
 It’s comfy as hell.
 And while the Infinity Pillow is definitely one of the bulkiest travel pillows on this list, it’s also one of the comfiest for the same reason.
 Wrap it around the handle of your suitcase or clip it to your bag (it comes with a carrying bag), and you’re all set.

-When it comes to travel pillows, it usually boils down to just one question: inflatable or plush?
-I don’t love inflatable pillows for a number of reasons.
-They’re hot, don’t stay where you want, and it’s tough to get that “real” pillow feel when they overinflate.
+While an inflatable pillow will save you space in your pack, they have some downsides.
+They’re hot, don’t stay where you want, and it’s tough to get that “real” pillow feel when they over-inflate.
 It’s better than nothing, but not ideal.
 Luckily, inflatable pillows are getting a lot better.

 Here are some of the best inflatables for when you just can’t cram anything else into your bag.